QuentinRa/blog.quentinra.dev/programming-languages/others/apis/openapi/index.md

 #### API Server-side code

-To generate a server from a specification, you can use [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) (14.3k ⭐).
+To generate a server from a specification, you can use the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) (16.9k ⭐).
 See [Install](https://openapi-generator.tech/docs/installation).

 ```
 # ex: generate nodejs-express-server inside gen from xxx.yaml